 No need to "dot and dab".
 Plasterboard attaches straight onto the polystyrene, secured by screwing into the R-Rails.
 This offers significant time saving.
 Unlike other ICF's, R-WALL is designed for the UK market and works with our Metric building system.
 This has huge advantages.
 For example, many ICF systems will require cutting of plaster board in order to obtain a fixing, or studding off the walls to take the plaster board.
 This evidently results in more material, time costs, and results in increased width of the finished walls.
 Not R-WALL - simple, quick, narrower wall widths!

 Is the formwork weathertight?

-The extruded polystyrene (XPS) is a closed cell matrix, unlike EPS (Expanded Polystyrene - small balls bound together).
-This makes the board impervious to water.
+The extruded polystyrene (XPS) is a closed cell matrix (no voids), unlike EPS (Expanded Polystyrene - small balls bound together).
+This closed cell system, makes the board impervious to water.
 This particular feature, utilising the higher grade polystyrene, is what sets us apart from the older/majority of ICF systems.